muarshad01/DeepSeek/Notes/lecture20_notes.md

 * 35:00

+$$Tokens ~per ~batch = Batch ~size \times Sequence ~Length \times Top-k$$
+* Top-k: Number of experts choses for each token (load balancing)

+* Capacity factor is a scaling factor (typically > 1) to allow some flexibility.

+* If capacity factor = 1, each expert gets an even split of tokens.
+* If capacity factor > 1, each expert can handle more than its fair share, allowing load balancing.
+* If capacity factor < 1, some tokens may get dropped if all experts are full.

+* When expert capacity is excedded, excess tokens are eiter dropped or handles by another expert (depending on the implementation).

+*

 35:13
 number of experts.
 So if I have thousand if I have thousand tokens per batch if I